 In the meantime I have built a chic holiday apartment in the house, in which many German and increasingly international guests feel comfortable.

-Son, daughter-in-law May Britt and grandson Elina live only 20 minutes away from me.
+Son, daughter-in-law May Britt and my granddaughters Elina and Emily lives only 20 minutes away from me.

 My day-to-day work has changed enormously in recent years; I had to start at the very "bottom".
 Today I work for Norway's largest motorhome importer and in the summer I show the cruise passengers of the ships in port my beautiful home as a guide.